learn-co-curriculum/dsc-project-template/TEMPLATE_README.md

 BigFrame contains the columns 'release_date', 'movie', 'production_budget', 'worldwide_gross', 'foreign_gross', 'year', 'runtime minutes', and 'genres'.
 These columns should help us find out the formula to a great movie launch, if there is such a method.

-***
-Questions to consider:
-* Where did the data come from, and how do they relate to the data analysis questions?
-* What do the data represent?
-Who is in the sample and what variables are included?
-* What is the target variable?
-* What are the properties of the variables you intend to use?
-***

 ## Methods

 We first prepared the BigFrame by combining all the necessary tables together using a common attribute ('movie').
 Next we dropped all unnecessary columns and removed any duplicate entries.
 We then created two columns 'month' and 'year' in order to manipulate the data using time.
 Lastly, we dropped the rows with missing data which left us with BigFrame of 977 rows.

-***
-Questions to consider:
-* How did you prepare, analyze or model the data?
-* Why is this approach appropriate given the data and the business problem?
-***

 ## Results

 Releasing our film during May is ideal.
 History has shown that May returns the greatest revenue income for large production movies.
 With other movie competition not being so high in the beginning half of the year, May presents itself as the most ideal opportunity to debut our blockbuster film.

-***
-Questions to consider:
-* How do you interpret the results?
-* How confident are you that your results would generalize beyond the data you have?
-***

-Here is an example of how to embed images from your sub-folder:

 ### Visual 1
 ![graph1](./images/average_worldwide_gross.png)